Azure/azure-sdk-for-python/README.rst

 INSTALLATION
 ============

-You can install individually each library for each Azure service:
+You can install each Azure service's library individually:

 .. code-block:: console

    $ pip install azure-batch          # Install the latest Batch runtime library
-   $ pip install azure-mgmt-scheduler # Install the latest Storage management library
+   $ pip install azure-mgmt-storage   # Install the latest Storage management library

 Preview packages can be installed using the ``--pre`` flag: